kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/dictionary-and-translation-apis-list.md

 Their [Dictionary API](https://yandex.com/dev/dictionary/) offers ???#er??? requests per ???month.
 They also offer a translation service, which seems to require a separate key from the dictionary key?

+The Yandex translator seems to be part of the Yandex Cloud.
+See docs/yandex.md.